The Year 2036 Problem

 millisecond (27 bits)

-It stores the number of digits in the year number, then the year number itself, followed by the month, the day of the month, and the millisecond of the day.
-To store the current date in 2026 it would use 8+16+4+9+27 bits, which is 64 bits, the same size as the alternative.
+It stores the number of digits in the year, then the year itself, followed by the month, the day of the month, and the millisecond of the day.
+To store the current date in 2026 it would use 8+16+4+9+27 bits, which is 64 bits, the same size as the integer alternative.
 This date format can go up to the year 10,000 without needing to expand.